 Best Actor – Robert DeNiro for Raging Bull

 Best actress – Sissy Spacek for Coal Miner’s Daughter (miner?
 I hardly know her)

 Best Director: Robert Redford for Ordinary People

 The Best Music of 1981

 We covered MTV, and how important it was to the growth of pop music, but let’s look at a few specific things from the year.

 We still have that New Wave sound going on thanks to the influx of British talent.
-Disco has pretty much died a slow death, and of course, Micheal Jackson and Madonna have risen to prominence.
+Disco has pretty much died a slow death, and of course, Michael Jackson and Madonna have risen to prominence.

 Case in point: the number one song of the year was “Bette Davis Eyes” by Kim Carnes.
-Rounding out the top 5 songs we, again, have a wide variety of styles.
-At #2 was the classic “Tainted Love” by Soft Cell (I feel that everyone knows the song, but no one can name the band?)
+Rounding out the top 5 songs, we, again, have a wide variety of styles.
+At #2 was the classic “Tainted Love” by Soft Cell (I feel everyone knows the song, but no one can name the band?)

 #3 was Phil Collins with “In the Air Tonight,” at #4 was the recently deceased John Lennon with “Woman,” and rounding out the top 5 was “Stars on 45” which I have no idea what the hell that was.

 - Double Fantasy – John Lennon and Yoko Ono